-Class Schedules: Meeting Dates and Times
+Class Schedules: Meeting Days and Times

-- Day Class Monday- Friday from 8:30 am to 2:00 pm (Some courses end at 2:30 pm). - Clinical hours can meet any two-three days Monday- Friday from 7:00 am to 3:00 pm (could be up to 5 pm for clinical courses) - Evening Class Monday- Thursday 6:00 pm to 10:00 pm. - Clinical hours meet Weekends (Saturday and Sunday) from 7:00 am to 5:00 t the successful completion of the Practical Nurse Associate in Specialized Technology program, students will be able to:
+- Day Class Monday- Friday from 8:30 am to 2:00 pm \Clinical hours can meet any two-three days Monday- Friday from 7:00 am to 5:00 pm - Evening Class Monday- Thursday 5:00 pm to 10:00 pm. \Clinical hours meet Weekends (Saturday and Sunday) from 7:00 am to 5:00 pm

-Clinical hours will depend on the availability of the slots at the participating hospitals and long-term care facilities, and could be morning, afternoon, evening hours, or on the weekends.
+\Clinical hours will depend on the availability of the slots at the participating hospitals and long-term care facilities, and could be morning, afternoon, evening hours, or on the weekends.